cabal-club/cable/readme.md

 intermediary peer, and thus not transmitted back to the requestor, do not count against the `limit`.

+An intermediary peer MAY also elect to perform deduplication in the other direction on Post Requests, by first checking their local database to see which hashes they already have posts for, and editing the original Post Request message to no longer request those posts, before forwarding that message on to further peers.

 ## 6. Wire Formats